Jane Fonda says people should not be fooled by Trudeau

-EDMONTON, Alberta (AP) — Actress Jane Fonda says people should not be fooled by “good-looking liberals” like Canadian Prime Minister Justin Trudeau who she says “disappointed” her by approving pipelines from the Alberta oil sands.
+TORONTO (AP) — Actress Jane Fonda said Wednesday that people should not be fooled by “good-looking liberals” like Canadian Prime Minister Justin Trudeau who “disappointed” her by approving pipelines from the Alberta oil sands.

-Fonda said after touring the oil sands area Wednesday that environmentalists everywhere were impressed by Trudeau at the Paris climate conference in late 2015.
-But she says Trudeau has been a disappointment since.
+Fonda said after touring the oil sands area that environmentalists everywhere were impressed by Trudeau at the Paris climate conference in late 2015.

-Last year, Trudeau approved Kinder Morgan’s plans to triple the capacity of the Trans Mountain pipeline from Alberta to the Pacific Coast, and also approved replacing Enbridge’s Line 3 to Wisconsin.
+“We all thought, well, cool guy,” Fonda said.
+“What a disappointment …

-Trudeau did push ahead with a national carbon price and rejected Enbridge’s proposed Northern Gateway pipeline through the Great Bear Rainforest.
+“He talked so beautifully of needing to meet the requirements of the climate treaty and to respect and hold to the treaties with indigenous people.
+Such a heroic stance he took there, and yet he has betrayed every one of the things he committed to in Paris.”

 Most Read Stories